Halloween is designated the season of ghosts. Why is that?

 Fixed water Scorpio, the opposite number of Fixed Earth Taurus is a hidden face of The Bull, just as The Bull is a hidden face of the Scorpion.
 The Bull from The Sea was sent to Crete by Poseidon.
 Steamy depths indeed.
 Only Pisces goes as deep or deeper.

-We entered Scorpio 23 October.
-In astrological terms, this signifies an intense period, opening new doors and bringing fated changes into our lives.
+In astrological terms, this Full moon signifies an intense period of culminations, bringing fated changes into our lives.
+This moon is big on money, legacy and family connections.

-This could be either a creatively productive or a very bumpy ride.
-Or both.
-Fasten your seat-belt, and unless it is necessary and unavoidable, avoid making potentially life changing decisions, and especially avoid confrontation until the timing is more favourable.
+On a personal level this Scorpio season could be more extreme than usual; either a creatively productive time or a very bumpy ride.
+Very likely both.
+Fasten your seat-belt, and unless it is necessary and unavoidable, avoid making potentially life changing decisions, and especially avoid any non essential confrontation until the timing is more favourable.

 I do not issue predictions of death.
 Never.
 Nor will any responsible psychic reader.
 We might well be wrong, but if we are not, who and what do we serve by sharing such a prediction?